jhoelzl/magento-update-tutorial/README.md

 * Run deployment process (if you have one)

 ## Perfect Magento Remote Deployment
+A lot of people are using the `maintenance.flag` in the Magento root folder to ensure a maintenance page for the users.

 * Enable maintenance mode: `n98-magerun.phar sys:maintenance`
 * Remove all remote files (except `media` and `var` folder)
 * Deploy Magento Core: `modman deploy magento_core --force --copy`